Terminal Graph

 stdin stream input Inject into process stdin

-text stream input Inject raw bytes directly into the Ghostty surface, bypassing the stdin FIFO
+text signal input Inject text into the Ghostty surface and submit with Return, bypassing the stdin FIFO

 exit signal output Process exit event; payload is the exit code